BEST BEACHES IN ZANZIBAR

 In general, the beaches on the northern part of the island are busier and offer a wider range of tourism focused activities and accommodation options.
-The southern beaches tend to be quieter with a more laid back atmosphere.
-The west coast has calmer waters than the east coast and much less dramatic tidal changes.
+If you like a to do a lot of relaxing and socialising, the northern beaches are a good choice.
+The beaches on the eastern side of the island tend to be quieter with a more laid back atmosphere and are popular with diving and surfing enthusiasts.

-Be aware that east coast tides will result in the ocean being a few hundred metres away from the coast during periods of low-tide.
-While this is great if you want to investigate tidal pools and explore, it is not ideal if all you want to do is swim and you need to walk 10 minutes to get to the water’s edge!
+It is important to note that the west coast has calmer waters than the east coast and much less dramatic tidal changes.
+East coast tides will result in the ocean being up to a few hundred metres away from the beach during periods of low-tide.
+While this is great if you want to investigate tidal pools and explore, it is not ideal if all you want to do is swim and you need to walk 5 minutes to get to the water’s edge.
+It is something to keep in mind.

 Kendwa Beach